 BBAB's key business lines are the provision of mortgages to customers in Sweden and Norway who have difficulties in obtaining loans from traditional banks.
-In addition, BBAB offers savings accounts in Sweden and Norway and consumer loans in Sweden.
-The Bank's funding is diversified and consists of retail deposits, issued securities (residential mortgage backed securities ("RMBS") and senior unsecured bonds) and secured credit facilities.
+In addition, BBAB offers savings accounts in Sweden and Norway.
+To strengthen the strategic direction of mortgage lending, BBAB stopped offering personal loans in mid-February 2020 in Sweden.
+The Bank's funding is diversified and consists of retail deposits, issued securities (Residential Mortgage Backed Securities ("RMBS") and senior unsecured bonds) and contracted credit facilities.
+In November 2019, the Bank received permission from the SFSA to issue covered bonds in accordance with the Act (2003:1223) on the issue of covered bonds.